Analog programming

 with \(\lambda_i(t)\) a time-dependent analog control field and \(H_i\) a Hermitian operator (implemented as an Observable object).

 1. A Schedule is transformed to a quantum Job which can optionally contain an observable to be measured on the final quantum state.
-For analog jobs one can also specify a list of many observables in the to_job() method of the Schedule.
+For analog jobs one can also specify a list of many Observable in the to_job() method of the Schedule.

 2. The Job is then sent to an analog QPU which comes with a hardware model that describes its physical properties.
 Analog QPUs are available in the full Qaptiva™ appliance.